-If a blob of shoe polish lands on the surface of fabric, use a dull knife to lift it away from the fabric.
+If a blob of shoe polish lands on the surface of the fabric, use a dull knife to lift it away from the fabric.
 Do not rub because that will only push the stain deeper into the fibers.

-For washable fabrics, start by treating the oily/waxy component of the stain with a pre-treater like Shout, or any enzyme-based stain remover.
-If you don't have a pretreater, use a bit of liquid heavy duty detergent like Tide or Persil or a paste made of powdered detergent and water to treat the stain.
-Work the detergent into the fabric and rub the stain lightly with a soft brush.
-Let it work for at least fifteen minutes and then rinse in hot water.
+For washable fabrics, start by treating the oily/waxy component of the stain with a pre-treater such as Shout, or any enzyme-based stain remover.
+If you don't have a pre-treater, use a bit of liquid heavy-duty detergent, such as Tide or Persil or a paste made of powdered detergent and water to treat the stain.
+Work the detergent into the fabric, and rub the stain lightly with a soft brush.
+Let it work for at least 15 minutes and then rinse in hot water.

 If there is still a trace of the shoe polish color on the fabric, mix a solution of oxygen-based bleach (OxiClean, Country Save Bleach, or Purex 2 Color Safe Bleach are brand names) and cool water.
 Follow the package directions as to how much product per gallon of water.
 Completely submerge the garment, and allow it to soak for at least eight hours.
 Check the stain.
 If it is gone, wash as usual.
 If it remains, mix a fresh solution and repeat.
 It may take several soakings to remove the stain but it should come out.

 If the garment is labeled as dry-clean only, lift away any solids with a dull knife.
 As soon as possible, head to the dry cleaner and point out and identify the stain to your professional cleaner.